lpirl/autosuspend/README.md

 This is useful, if you have a server that is accessed rarely and that is able to wake on unicast packets.

-It is was written for a proof-of-concept, that servers can be suspended in order to save resources.
+It was written for a proof of concept, that servers can be suspended in order to save resources.

-## Installation
+### Installation

 You need Python 3.